π¬π² Gambia

 Arch 22

-A monumental arch that commemorates the 1994 coup, with views of the city and the river.
+A monumental arch commemorating the 1994 coup, offering views of the city and the river.

 National Museum of The Gambia